Rampo (film): Plot summary

 In an animated introduction a man hides in a nagamochi while playing hide and seek with neighboring children, but he is locked in and can hardly breathe.
 When his wife comes home he manages to make a noise and she opens the lid to the trunk, and instead shuts it again.

 We now then enter a live action world where Poe-inspired mystery writer Edogawa Rampo (Naoto Takenaka) has written a book about a woman who has killed her husband by locking him in a nagamochi.
 The book is banned by the government who claim the work to be too disturbing.
 He is asked to burn his manuscript.
 However, after burning his paper drafts, his publisher shows him a newspaper story with an account of events just like his forbidden story.
 After spying on the woman concerned, who is labeled as a murderer, he decides to visit her store.
-Shizuko (Michiko Hada) offers him her own music box for free as he has showed interest in it.
+Shizuko (Michiko Hada) offers him her own music box for free as he showed interest in it.
 He later stalks her to a shrine where he admits following her and she asks him to go away.
 She later asks him to meet her at the shrine.
 She's sorry and has read his book and was impressed while he again excuses for his stalking behaviour.
 She is then picked up by a taxi and he avidly follows her with another taxi.

 Here his younger literary alter ego Kogoro Akechi (Masahiro Motoki) picks up the story.